fbpx

 There is no evidence that the risk of cancer decreases following a sugar-free diet.
 But on the contrary, sugar in cancer patients especially triggers inflammation in the body, which may worsen the body’s terrain.

-And following severely restricted diets with very low carbohydrate levels could cause long-term damage to health by eliminating foods that are good sources of fiber and vitamins, which somehow lowers the efficiency of Cancer Treatment.
+Following severely restricted diets with very low carbohydrate levels could cause long-term damage to health by eliminating foods that are good sources of fibre and vitamins, which somehow lowers the efficiency of Cancer Treatment.

 Some sugary drinks, such as fizzy drinks and energy drinks, in one serving alone, can have more than the recommended daily maximum amount of added sugar.
 And while those extra calories promote weight gain, they do not provide any other nutritional benefits.

 Other foods that have sugar are sweets, chocolate, cakes, and biscuits.
-Some cereal breakfasts, ready meals, pasta sauces, and yogurts contain surprising amounts of sugar.
+Some cereal breakfasts, ready meals, pasta sauces, and yoghurts contain surprising amounts of sugar.